jkson5/jkson_fcc_mod/README.md

 3) Connect your Mavic PRO with USB cable.
 Switch it on.

+4) Download and run [DUMLDore](https://github.com/jezzab/DUMLdore/releases/download/v3.15/DUMLdoreV3.zip).
+Press "ADB ENABLE".

-4) Please check in Windows device manager, is there any unrecognized DJI devices.
+5) Please check in Windows device manager, is there any unrecognized DJI devices.
 If yes, unpack ADBDriver.zip and try to force update driver for this device this way - Update driver software>Browse my computer>Let me pick from a list>show all>next>Have Disk>browse and select android_winusb.inf in unpacked ADBDriver folder.

-5) Please run commandline with Win+R and cmd, or from Windows start menu.
+6) Please run commandline with Win+R and cmd, or from Windows start menu.

-6) In commandline please do these commands, one by one:
+7) In commandline please do these commands, one by one:

 cd desktop/master

-java -jar UberSploits.jar

-***If your Windows has no java, please install it***

-***select your drone com-port and press Enter***

 adb shell busybox mount -o remount,rw /vendor